-Jesus affirmed the Shema written by Moses, “And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord [kyrios] our God is one Lord [kyrios]” (Mar 12:29).
+Jesus affirmed the Shema written by Moses, “And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord [kyrios 2962] our God is one Lord [kyrios 2962]” (Mar 12:29).
 The Greek kyrios appears about 750 times in the New Testament and is a lord, master, or ruler.
 Since Jesus taught that “The Ruler” is “one Ruler,” then God is not three co-equal Rulers as Trinitarian theologians teach, but one Ruler.

 Jesus taught that God is one Person.
-The Greek word theos for “God” or “gods” is grammatically in the singular or plural form depending on the number of persons.
+The Greek word theos for “God” or “gods” is grammatically singular or plural depending on the number of persons.
 One person requires theos to be singular while multiple persons requires plural.
 This is simple grammar.
 And since Jesus always used theos in the singular when speaking about God, then God must be one Person.
-This is further bolstered by the fact that when He spoke about men as gods—more than one person as theos—He used the plural, “I said, Ye are gods [theos]?
-If he called them gods [theos]” (Jhn 10:34-35).
-He even used this word in both plural and singular form within the same statement, “I said, Ye are gods [theos]?
-If he called them gods [theos], unto whom the word of God [theos] came” (Jhn 10:34-35).
-And the apostle Paul also used both forms in the same statement, “For though there be that are called gods [theos], whether in heaven or in earth, (as there be gods [theos] many, and lords many,) But to us there is butone God [theos], the Father” (1Co 8:5-6).
+This is further bolstered by the fact that when He spoke about men as gods—more than one person as theos—He used the plural, “I said, Ye are gods [theos 2316]?
+If he called them gods [theos 2316]” (Jhn 10:34-35).
+He even used this word in both plural and singular form within the same statement, “I said, Ye are gods [theos 2316]?
+If he called them gods [theos 2316], unto whom the word of God [theos 2316] came” (Jhn 10:34-35).
+And the apostle Paul also used both forms in the same statement, “For though there be that are called gods [theos 2316], whether in heaven or in earth, (as there be gods [theos 2316] many, and lords many,) But to us there is butone God [theos 2316], the Father” (1Co 8:5-6).
 Paul even emphasized that the plural is “many” but the singular is “one.”
 Both Jesus Christ Himself and His apostle understood and taught that theos is either plural or singular based on the number of persons.
 Therefore, the singular Theos can’t be multiple Persons.
 But Trinitarian theologians claim just that!
-They contradict what Jesus Christ taught and violate basic rules of grammar to do so.
+They contradict what Jesus Christ taught and even must violate simple rules of grammar to do so.

 Jesus taught the truth about Himself

-Jesus taught that He is the only begotten Son of God that came out from God: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life … He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God” (Jhn 3:16, 18); “If God were your Father, ye would love me: for I proceeded forth and came from God; neither came I of myself, but he sent me” (Jhn 8:42); “For the Father himself loveth you, because ye have loved me, and have believed that I came out from God.
+Jesus taught that He was begotten of God and came out from God: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life … He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God” (Jhn 3:16, 18); “If God were your Father, ye would love me: for I proceeded forth and came from God; neither came I of myself, but he sent me” (Jhn 8:42); “For the Father himself loveth you, because ye have loved me, and have believed that I came out from God.
 I came forth from the Father, and am come into the world: again, I leave the world, and go to the Father.”
 (Jhn 16:27-28); “For I have given unto them the words which thou gavest me; and they have received them, and have known surely that I came out from thee, and they have believed that thou didst send me” (Jhn 17:8).
-Trinitarians teach that Jesus has always existed but this isn’t what He taught.
-Jesus taught that He was begotten of God and came out from God.
+Trinitarians teach that Jesus has always existed, therefore they deny His begetting to deny His beginning.

 Jesus taught that He was with the Father in heaven before coming into the world: “For the bread of God is he which cometh down from heaven” (Jhn 6:33); “For I came down from heaven” (Jhn 6:38); “Before Abraham was, I am” (Jhn 8:58); “I came forth from the Father, and am come into the world: again, I leave the world, and go to the Father” (Jhn 16:28); “And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was” (Jhn 17:5); “for thou lovedst me before the foundation of the world” (Jhn 17:24).